 No matter how careful you are, accidents can happen while you’re pregnant.
 It seems that women who are expecting have a higher rate of injury than the general population.
 That’s because hormones cause ligaments to relax during pregnancy, increasing your risk for injuries.
-One activity that might seem fun but could actually be harmful is jumping on a trampoline.

 You know you carry a baby and as such special consideration needs to be applied in every physical activity, trampolining inclusive.

 Is it safe to jump on a trampoline while pregnant?